-Grey’s Anatomy Spoilers: Jo’s Abusive Ex Husband Revealed?
+‘Grey’s Anatomy’ Spoilers: Jo’s Abusive Ex Husband Revealed?

 — RaHUL (@Rahul_IsRed) March 28, 2017

 Although we don’t have official word that this is the case, it’s easy to connect the dots.
 Morrison confirmed in an Instagram post that his character’s name on the show is Dr. Paul Stadler.
-He couldn’t even confirm that the show was Grey’s Anatomy but seeing as how Grey’s is the highest rated medical drama, and Morrison is a high profile name, we can’t imagine he would be going elsewhere.
+He couldn’t even confirm that the show was Grey’s Anatomy, but seeing as how Grey’s is the highest-rated medical drama, and Morrison is a high profile name, we can’t imagine he would be going elsewhere.
 Plus, there’s photographic evidence that his role is definitely on the ABC medical drama because he was photographed filming on location with stars Justin Chambers and Kevin McKidd.

 Check out the sneaky photos someone took while the crew was filming Grey’s Anatomy.